burak-sevinc/pueue/README.md

 # Pueue - PHP Simple Queue

-This package, Pueue, is a flexible PHP library for managing queues.
+Pueue, is a flexible PHP library for managing queues.
 It currently supports AWS SQS and plans to extend support to Database and Redis queues.
 It provides an easy-to-use API for sending, receiving, and deleting messages.

-# Documentation

 ## Installation